Visualizing¶

 row.maps["mass_x_radius"].add_legend()

-objects to include.
+The definition of TransitGallery effectively just chooses a few default Map objects to include.
 Let's make a similar one on our own, with just the first two panels, to see how that'd work.

 row = vi.Gallery(maps=[vi.Mass_x_Radius(), vi.Flux_x_Radius()])